vuejs/vue-test-utils/README.md

 ```

 ## Peer Dependencies
-You need to install `vue-template-compiler` which is used to compiled components.
+You need to install `vue-template-compiler` which is used to compile components.
 It should be the same version as the version of Vue you are using.

 ```
 npm install --save-dev vue-template-compiler